13 Going on 30: Production

 In October 2002, director Gary Winick was in negotiations to direct 13 Going on 30.
-It was also announced that Susan Arnold and Donna Arkoff Roth were producing the project with the writers' manager, Gina Matthews.
+It was also announced that Susan Arnold and Donna Arkoff Roth were producing the project with Gina Matthews.
 Actress Jennifer Garner was cast for the movie's lead role.
 In order to film the picture, Garner shot it while on break from filming her television series Alias.
 Gwyneth Paltrow, Hilary Swank, and Renée Zellweger were all considered for the lead role.
 Judy Greer was cast to play Lucy, Garner's best friend; Kathy Baker and Phil Reeves were cast as Garner's mother and father, respectively.
 Later, Andy Serkis was selected to play Garner's boss; while Samuel Ball was announced as Garner's boyfriend.

 On May 13, 2003, it was reported that filming for the movie was underway in Los Angeles with Revolution Studios.
 It was filmed in Los Angeles, New York City and South Pasadena, California.
 Interior shots were filmed in Los Angeles.
 The crew moved to New York City, where they shot exteriors for 17 days.
 Principal photography took place from May to November 2003.
 Written by Josh Goldsmith and Cathy Yuspa, the script was "polished" by Niels Mueller (who lost an initial writing credit in a subsequent dispute arbitrated by the Writers Guild of America).

+Co-lead Mark Ruffalo almost left the project during the rehearsals of the "Thriller scene" dance due to him hating the rehearsal process and taking a long time to perfect the choreography.

-Christa B. Allen, who portrayed 13-year-old Jenna, later "reprised" her role as a younger version of Jennifer Garner by portraying the teenage version of Jenny Perotti in Ghosts of Girlfriends Past (2009).
+Christa B. Allen, who portrayed 13-year-old Jenna, later "reprised" her role as a younger version of Garner by portraying the teenage version of Jenny Perotti in Ghosts of Girlfriends Past (2009).
 In October 2016, it was announced 13 Going on 30 was going to be adapted for Broadway with an estimated debut in late 2017, but plans did not move forward.